 Hello there, back again with another review and article for you!
 In this article, we will be looking at the ENGL Cabloader review and sound demos.
 ENGL Cabloader is a very unique IR loader and a DI box with a lot of features.
 For those who don’t know what an IR is, let’s start with the foundation.

 What is an IR?

 IR is an abbreviation for “Impulse Response“.
 Impulse responses are basically audio files in wave format.
-These files contain almost like a snapshot of the linear output information of a sonic system being guitar speaker cabinets, power amps, effects processors, guitar pedals, rooms and venues.
+These files contain almost a snapshot of the linear output information of a sonic system guitar speaker cabinets, power amps, effects processors, guitar pedals, rooms and venues.